Muscle Testing Tips

 - If you are quite emotionally attached to the answer it may be

 hard for you to test.
 Get someone else to test for you or clear

 yourself as much as possible through tapping or the Emotion Code.

-test so much that it creates stress.
+test so much so that it creates stress.
 Testing is then very difficult.